igneous-labs/S/docs/s-controller-program/instructions.md

 - SyncSolValue for src_lst
 - Withdraw amount src_lst from reserves to withdraw_to
 - SyncSolValue for src_lst
-- Initialize rebalance_record with sol_value = the difference between pool's total SOL value before and after the second SyncSolValue for src_lst
+- Initialize hot potato rebalance_record with 1 lamport from pool_state with sol_value = the difference between pool's total SOL value before and after the second SyncSolValue for src_lst
 - Set is_rebalancing = true

 ## EndRebalance